Safety Manual: Tablesaw

 11. Check blade for tightness

-General rules for use
+General rules for table saw use:

 1. Keep a splitter or riving knife in place whenever possible, to prevent dangerous kickback.

-2. The tablesaw blade height should be set so that the top of the teeth extend no more than 3/8 in. above the surface of the workpiece.
+2. The table saw blade height should be set so that the top of the teeth extend no more than 3/8 in. above the surface of the workpiece.

-3. Use a tablesaw blade guard whenever possible.
+3. Use a table saw blade guard whenever possible.

 4. Always have additional outfeed support in place at the back of the saw table.